Edmund Blacket: Colonial Architect

 On 1 December 1849, while the construction of St Andrew's Cathedral was proceeding, Blacket was appointed Colonial Architect for New South Wales, succeeding Mortimer Lewis.
 He occupied this position for nearly five years, but there are few buildings remaining in Sydney from this employment with the exception of the small Water Police Office in a robust Classical style.
-His largest job was the Glebe Island Abattoirs and the Moreton Island Lighthouse was also a significant undertaking.
+His largest job was the Glebe Island Abattoirs and the Cape Moreton Lighthouse was also a significant undertaking.
 He spent much of his time in the country, supervising the building of wooden bridges, some of which have survived.
 When in Sydney, he was called out frequently to look at the leaking roof of Government House, but roof drainage was not one of Blacket's talents.
 (Note: Many of Blacket's buildings, including St. Andrew's Cathedral, and (notoriously) St. Stephen's, Newtown, have suffered from poor roof drainage.)

 In 1851, gold was discovered, both in New South Wales and in Victoria.
 While trade and commerce thrived, the building industry lost its workforce.
 While work on many of the ecclesiastical buildings that Blacket had designed and continued to supervise came to a standstill, the Government had a sudden requirement for coach houses, escort stations and lockups, as well as a design for a secure coach to transport gold.
 Designs for all these were provided by the Colonial Architect, probably closely following plans sent from England.

 In 1853, the Blacket family moved to a rented house in Glebe.
 It was a wild place at that time and Sarah feared for Edmund's safety as he walked home.
 The family had expanded to six children: Edith, was born in 1844, Alice in 1846, Arthur in 1848, Marian in 1850, Owen in 1851 and Hilda in 1854.
 The cost of living greatly increased owing to the gold rush and with six children to support and earning £300 a year, Blacket left the Public Service in September 1854, to be succeeded by William Weaver.